philliplab/MochModel4/test/MochModel4Tests.md

 ### Transition 3 - Death of Infected Mothers

-#### <a name="NodeathsfromInfectedinNoInfectedMortality"></a>No deaths from Infected in NoInfectedMortality
+#### <a name="NodeathsfromInfectedinOnlyTreatedMortality"></a>No deaths from Infected in OnlyTreatedMortality

-Scenario(s): NoInfectedMortality
+Scenario(s): OnlyTreatedMortality

-No mothers should die from the Infected state in the NoInfectedMortality Scenario
+No mothers should die from the Infected state in the OnlyTreatedMortality Scenario

 [To Summary Table](#summary_tab_link)

 ```
 ##                                 metrics    ..1
-## 1                Healthy Mortality Rate     NA
+## 1                Healthy Mortality Rate      0
-## 2          Healthy mother years at risk 452228
+## 2          Healthy mother years at risk 236725
 ## 3               Infected Mortality Rate     NA
-## 4         Infected mother years at risk 160047
+## 4         Infected mother years at risk  33173
-## 5                  Mother years at risk 654520
+## 5                  Mother years at risk 527867
-## 6                      Number of deaths   8100
+## 6                      Number of deaths   8952
-## 7   Number of deaths from HEALTHY state   5502
+## 7   Number of deaths from HEALTHY state      0
 ## 8  Number of deaths from INFECTED state      0
-## 9   Number of deaths from TREATED state   1361
+## 9   Number of deaths from TREATED state   8952
 ## 10               Overall Mortality Rate     NA
 ## 11               Treated Mortality Rate     NA
-## 12         Treated mother years at risk  40313
+## 12         Treated mother years at risk 257969
 ```